Back to top

 Why might I check my oestradiol levels if I am taking HRT?

 Routine blood testing is not recommended when you are taking HRT.
+The blood level is not predictive of your response to HRT or the symptoms experienced.
+The oestrogen level of an individual does not predict therapeutic effect.
 This is because blood tests to check your oestradiol levels can be prone to error.
+The blood level can fluctuate widely over 24 hours and blood testing cannot tell the difference between the oestrogen from your HRT and your own oestrogen.
 This means that your oestrogen dose should be adjusted according to your menopausal symptoms

 There is no consensus on when to arrange blood tests to check your oestradiol levels however most clinicians agree they can be considered if: